EGI-Federation/cloud-info-provider/README.md

 cloud-info-provider will fallback to static information defined in the YAML file if a dynamic provider is not able to return any information.

-Each dynamic provider has its own commandline options for specifying how to connect to the underlying service.
+Each dynamic provider has its own command-line options for specifying how to connect to the underlying service.
 Use the `--help` option for a complete listing of options.